Century II Frequently Asked Questions

-The wastewater system was already managed under PACE 10 when we decided to consolidate the other systems’ replacement and maintenance programs under the new Century II program.
+The wastewater system was already receiving upgrades when we decided to consolidate the other systems’ replacement and maintenance programs under the new Century II program.
 With wastewater covered, we needed to accelerate replacements in electric and water, because some system components were reaching the end of their lifecycle.
 Some water pipes were 100 years old, for example, and KUB initiated a replacement level of 1 percent a year to put us on target with installing newer pipe that has an average life of 100 years.
 KUB also doubled the rate of wooden pole replacement to allow us to replace all poles within a sustainable life cycle.

 KUB also continues to look at the need to replace older natural gas pipe types and extend service to provide a safe, reliable system to serve current and future customers.
 We have had numerous natural gas asset replacement programs for decades, which we rolled into Century II.

 Why was the wastewater system already receiving upgrades with Century II began?